CtadharaMidori/guides/jean.md

 **Charged Attack**
 Consumes 20 stamina to strike upwards and knocks up light enemies that will then fall down slowly.

-* Se Gale Blade for fall damage techniques.
+* If Gale Blade (E) is held while looking down on falling enemies, they can take fall damage before being launched up again for a second instance of fall damage.

 | String | Talent 6% | Frames | Motion Value |
 | :--- | :--- | :--- | :--- |